Inside: A simple and fun flower theme color matching, counting and graphing activity for toddlers and preschoolers

 Don’t we all love a simple learning activity?
 This dot the flowers activity is as simple as it seems.

-How to set up this color matching activity for toddlers
+How to set up this flower color matching activity for toddlers

 Draw pairs of flowers of the same colors (for example 2 green, 2 orange, 2 red flowers and so on).
 Set out dot stickers beside this activity.
 Invite your toddler to paste dot stickers on the flowers with matching colors.

-Extend the activity by inviting your toddler to draw lines to connect the two flowers of the same colors.
+Extend the flower color matching activity by inviting your toddler to draw lines to connect the two flowers of the same colors.

-How to set up this color matching activity for preschoolers
+How to set up this flower color matching activity for preschoolers

 Draw flowers of different colors in different numbers (for example: 1 orange, 2 blue, 3 yellow, 4 red, 5 green and 6 purple flowers).
 Set out dot paint markers beside the invitation.
 No dot paint?
 Dot stickers or finger paint are great alternatives.
 Invite your preschooler to dot the flowers with dot paint markers of the same color.